aparande/Robo-AR/software/apps/romi_sysid/README.md

 # Code Structure

 The code here is structured as an FSM.
-There are __ main files, each of which handle its own part of the FSM.
+There is a single main file, which implements the entire FSM for data collection.

 # How To Run